 People have different forms of pastime.
 As individuals, we have different things or activities which we like doing.
-One of the interesting pastimes known today is wood turning.
+One of the interesting pastimes known today is woodturning.
 In fact, it is regarded as something a person must try in his lifetime since the happiness and pleasure it can provide is certainly unexplained.
-Seeing some actors do it on your favorite movie like an actor acting as an expert turner and how he easily and interestingly throw a pot on the wheel just pushes you to do the same.
+Seeing some actors do it on your favorite movie like an actor acting as an expert Turner and how he easily and interestingly throw a pot on the wheel just pushes you to do the same.
 What’s more fascinating is when you see that the turner is able to beautifully shape an ordinary piece of wood into something magnificent and impressive.
 With wood lathes, you’ll definitely have fun and enjoy wood works.
 Who knows, it can be added to your hobbies or it could eventually become a business of your own where you could possibly earn lots of money.

 For More safety information of Wood Lathes: safety operating procedure

-Once you know and learn about best wood lathe, its also imperative to learn and understand how to make these tools last longer.
+Once you know and learn about best wood lathe, it’s also imperative to learn and understand how to make these tools last longer.
 It is always safe to keep your chisels tidy and sharp.
-You may use a soft cloth in cleaning and wiping your chisels to remove any type of dirt or buildup.
+You may use a soft cloth in cleaning and be wiping your chisels to remove any type of dirt or buildup.
 You may also put some oil on it to prevent it from rusting.

-To do most of wood works we use wood lathe tools most of the time so it is important to keep them sharp and well-maintained too.
+To do most of the woodworks we use wood lathe tools most of the time so it is important to keep them sharp and well-maintained too.
 After every use, it is recommended to clean the chisels and remove any buildup that was stocked otherwise it may have ill effects on your tools in the long run.
 This simple step can greatly help in prolonging the lifespan of your tool and you can always rely on its sharpness and usefulness every time you use.
 However, it is not advisable to sharpen your chisels all the time; this might grind them a bit and might affect its sharpness and performance.
 It is wise to seek expert’s advice regarding the proper care of your chisels.